The Tale of the Dead Princess and the Seven Knights: Plot summary

 A tsar goes on a voyage and leaves his beautiful tsarina behind.
-She spends days and nights waiting for him by the window, and in nine months gives a birth to their daughter.
+She spends days and nights waiting for him by the window, and in nine months gives birth to their daughter.
 Next morning her husband returns, and she dies from happiness and exhaustion the same day.
 In a year the tsar marries another woman — not only smart and beautiful, but also arrogant and jealous.
 She has a magic mirror in her possession that talks back to the tsarina, complimenting her beauty.

 As the time passes by, the young tsarevna grows up and gets engaged to the prince Yelisei.
 The night before the wedding the tsarina asks her magic mirror whether she is still the sweetest and prettiest of them all, but the mirror points at the tsarevna which drives the woman mad.
 She orders the servant girl Chernavka to take her stepdaughter into the heart of the forest, tie her down and leave her to the wolves.
 Chernavka follows the orders, but as they go deep into the forest, the tsarevna starts begging Chernavka to spare her life.
 Chernavka, who sympathizes with the girl, leaves her untied and lies to the mistress on return.
 Soon the news of the missing bride reaches the prince who immediately goes on a quest to find her.

 Meanwhile, the tsarevna wanders through the forest and stumbles across a terem guarded by a dog which she immediately befriends.
 She enters the hut, but doesn't find anyone inside, so she cleans everything up and goes to sleep.
 After a while seven bogatyrs arrive for a dinner.
 They kindly greet and feed the girl, calling her their sister, and from the way she talks deduce that she must be a tsarevna.
 The tsarevna stays with her newly found brothers, looking after the house while they hunt in the forest or fight foreign invaders.